robinzxu/robinzxu.github.io/_posts/2020-02-20-ignorance-is-maybe-bliss.md

 I won\'t speculate here as to how we should measure the pecuniary value of a human life; different countries and organisations already have [many](https://onlinelibrary.wiley.com/doi/pdf/10.1002/psb.1562){:target="_blank" rel="noopener"} [ways](https://www.bloomberg.com/graphics/2017-value-of-life/){:target="_blank" rel="noopener"} of doing it.
 But if we divide $1.1tn by the EPA\'s estimate of roughly $10mm (which is specific to the US and on the higher end anyway), that would be equal to 110,000 lives.
 Let\'s say that only 20% of the economic impact could have been avoided through less strident controls.
 That would still imply an economic cost roughly equal to 22,000 lives.
 A relaxation of controls would have to kill ten times the number of people who have already died before the human cost outweighs the economic gain.

+Of course, the maths above is almost certainly wrong and the full impact of COVID-19, even with the measures in place, is yet to be felt.
 A more measured response befitting a disease which only kills

 Just as